 Summary of Costs by Unit Action

 A summary of the costs for each Unit Action is provided in Table 5.
-The Unit Action drainage area assumptions are summarized in Table 4 of Appendix B.
+The Unit Action drainage area assumptions are summarized in Table 4 of Appendix B. These cost estimates were designated as Pre-Class 5 estimates and are assigned the AACE expected accuracy range of -50% to +100% (see Table 2).
+This range can be applied to the total project costs.